 Creating a new Internal Communication

-You can display up to 20 internal communications in the WX homepage carousel.
-To add a new internal communication:
+You can display up to 20 internal communications in the carousel in Sage People.

 1. Select the Internal Communications tab.